cjwainwright/genetis/README.md

 ```

 ## Configuration
-SSG has the following default options
+genetis has the following default options
 ```json
 {
     "input": "./src",